ikuto0608/ikuto0608.github.io/_posts/en/2026-03-20-arigato-coffee-csd-prediction-en.md

 ## Current Status: Still Just the Beginning

-While the backtesting showed promising results, we are still very much in the experimental stage.
+While the backtesting showed promising results, I am still very much in the experimental stage.
 I want to continue roasting to find the perfect balance.

 ---